“When you’re stoned, Charles Manson is a terrific guy.” – The Funhouse

 I always feel I am being too hard on Funhouse.
 Truth be told, it probably ranks in the top third of my favorite slasher horror movies.
 My disappointment is similar to having a child who pulls solid B’s on every report card but possesses the potential to be valedictorian.
 Funhouse could have, and should have, been so much more.
 It should rank right beside Friday the 13th as an absolute staple in the slasher horror category.

 I groan whenever Hollywood rolls out another remake, but if any 1980s slasher movie deserves a remake, it might be Funhouse.

-For fans of the slasher sub-genre, I recommend the Funhouse collector’s edition on Bluray.
-For those of you looking for a different take on the Funhouse movie and deeper characterizations, I heartily recommend Dean Koontz’s novel, The Funhouse.
+For fans of the slasher sub-genre, I recommend the The Funhouse collector’s edition on Bluray.
+For those of you looking for a different take on the Funhouse movie and deeper characterizations, I heartily recommend Dean Koontz’s novel adaptation.
 This screenplay novelization was written under Koontz’s pseudonym, Owen West.
 Because the film production was delayed, the book ended up being released before the film reached theaters.